-1.3 STRATEGIC GOALS AND OBJECTIVES
+STRATEGIC GOALS AND OBJECTIVES

-Over the next five years the Strategic Plan will focus on four priority areas: i) Organisational Transformation, ii) Financial Sustainability, iii) PSTE Sector Quality and Performance and iv) PSTE Qualifications Recognition.
+During the years 2020 to 2025, the Strategic Plan will focus on four priority areas: i) Organisational Transformation, ii) Financial Sustainability, iii) PSTE Sector Quality and Performance and iv) PSTE Qualifications Recognition.

-Below is the strategy map for the ACTT outlining the four priority areas, four strategic goals and strategic objectives together with the Vision, Mission and Core Values.
+Below is the strategy map for the ACTT outlining the four priority areas, four strategic goals and strategic objectives, together with the Vision, Mission and Core Values.